NLO QCD predictions for $\boldsymbol{t\bar{t}\gamma}$ with realistic photon isolation: Computational framework and modifications made

 where the integration variables $e$ and $c$, that are defined in Ref. \cite{Bevilacqua:2013iha}, describe the soft ($e\to 0$) and collinear ($c\to 1)$ limits.
 In addition, the pole structure of the integrand is explicitly factored out and the Heaviside function implements the lower cut of $\tilde{z}_{\gamma}(e,c)$, which is a function of the two integration variables.
 We can rewrite the integrated-subtraction term in the following way

 where, in the first line, we have subtracted a suitable counterterm that allows a numerical integration in $d=4$ dimensions.
-This counterterm is then added back in the second line, where the terms in the brackets do not depend on $c$, making the integration over this variable trivial.
+This counterterm is then added back in the second line, where the only dependence on $c$ is found in the factor $1/(1-c)^{1+\epsilon}$, which after integration over $c$ leads to $-2^{-\epsilon}/\epsilon$.
 The remaining integration over $e$ is then again performed numerically.
-In the next step, we define the variable $\tilde{z}_{\gamma}(e,c)$ acording to
+In the next step, we define the variable $\tilde{z}_{\gamma}(e,c)$ according to

 where $Q$ denotes the total momentum of the process.
 This definition coincides with $\tilde{z}_{\gamma}$ in the Catani-Seymour subtraction scheme when the following substitution is performed $p_k\to Q$.
-In the collinear limit ($c\to 1$) the photonic momentum fraction $\tilde{z}_{\gamma}(e,1)$ depends only on $e$.
-This allows us to invert the relation leading to $e(\tilde{z}_{\gamma})$ and rewrite the integration over $e$ in the second line of Eq. \eqref{eq:ns_dip} as the integration over $\tilde{z}_{\gamma}$.
-In this way all $\epsilon$ poles of the integrated-subtraction terms and the counterterms from the factorisation of the fragmentation function cancel analytically.
-Finally, we use the relation for $\tilde{z}_{\gamma}(e,1)$ to express the integration over $z$ of the fragmentation functions as an integration over $e$, which simplifies the simultaneous calculation of the fragmentation functions and the integrated-subtraction terms.
+In the collinear limit ($c\to 1$) the photonic momentum fraction $\tilde{z}_{\gamma}(e,1)$ depends only on $e$, which would allow us to invert this relation leading to $e(\tilde{z}_{\gamma})$ and rewrite the integration over $e$ in the second line of Eq. \eqref{eq:ns_dip} as the integration over $\tilde{z}_{\gamma}$.
+Instead, we rewrite the integration over $z_\gamma$ of the fragmentation functions as an integral over $e$.
+This allows us to combine the factorisation kernels in Eq. \eqref{eq:frag_ct} directly at the integrand level with the integrated subtraction terms so that all poles in $\epsilon$ cancel analytically before the integration over $e$ is performed.